orb-lang/helm/doc/md/design/dramatis-personae.md

 metatable\.
 Metatables, and metamethods, are the [Meta Object Protocol](https://en.wikipedia.org/wiki/The_Art_of_the_Metaobject_Protocol) of the Lua language, and they are magnificent\.

-To expand a bit on the object thing a bit: strings are very clearly objects\.
+To expand a bit on objects: strings are very clearly objects\.
 `(" "):rep(5) == "     "` makes this perfectly clear\.
 Functions, being
 first\-class closures, are also objects, we can introspect them and change their state; coroutines as well\.